HR Is Missing the One Thing That Fixes Burnout, Turnover, and Team Conflict

 The HR Knowledge Gap

-As custodians of workplace culture and people processes, HR professionals should be experts in cognitive diversity.
+As custodians of workplace culture and people processes, HR professionals should be experts in cognitive diversity and neurodiversity in the workplace.
 Yet surprisingly, many HR departments have significant knowledge gaps in this area.
 Traditional HR education and certification programs often provide only cursory coverage of cognitive differences, focusing instead on legal compliance and standardized best practices.

 This knowledge gap represents a missed opportunity.
 While HR professionals typically excel at understanding organizational dynamics, many lack the specific expertise to recognize how different thinking patterns manifest in workplace behaviors, to design processes that accommodate various cognitive styles, or to mediate conflicts stemming from these differences.

-The irony is that HR's core responsibilities – recruitment, onboarding, performance management, professional development, and conflict resolution – would all benefit immensely from a deeper understanding of cognitive differences.
+The irony is that HR's core responsibilities – recruitment, onboarding, performance management, professional development, conflict resolution, and even compliance training – would all benefit immensely from a deeper understanding of cognitive differences.
 Without this knowledge, even well-intentioned HR initiatives can inadvertently create barriers rather than bridges.

 The Business Case for Cognitive Intelligence